chukwudibarrah/user-portfolio/README.md

-# Mini-Project
+# Your portfolio

-In this activity, you will build a command-line tool that generates an HTML portfolio page from user input.
+I build a command-line tool that generates an HTML portfolio page from your/user input.

-## Instructions
+## Description

-* Your application should prompt the user for information like their name, location, bio, LinkedIn URL, and GitHub URL.
-Feel free to add any additional prompts you think of.
+* The application prompt users for information like their name, location, bio, LinkedIn URL, and GitHub URL.

-* An HTML document containing the information collected from the prompts should be constructed and written to the file system.
-Be sure to add some CSS styling to the document.
+* A HTML document containing the information collected from the prompts is constructed and written to the file system.

-* You’ll need the following tools and technologies to accomplish this:
+* The task was accomplished using:

   * `fs` for writing to the file system.